NCERT Exemplar Class 12 Physics Solutions Chapter 8 Electromagnetic Waves

 The frequency of the microwave is exactly the same as that of the resonant frequency of the water molecules in a food item.
 That is why, the microwave oven heats up a food item containing water molecules most efficiently.

-The charge on a parallel plate capacitor varies as q = q_0 \cos 2 \pi vt.
+The charge on a parallel plate capacitor varies as $q = q_0 \cos 2 \pi vt$.
 The plates are very large and close together.
 Neglecting the edge effects, find the displacement current through the capacitor?

 Answer:

-Here, the value of displacement current through the capacitor is Id
+The displacement current through the capacitor is,

 A variable frequency a.c source is connected to a capacitor.
 How will the displacement current change with a decrease in frequency?